SeverinBuchser/SbLog/README.md

 //  diam nonumy eirmod tempor inv
 ```

-With the default options of `SbLog`, a string can be logged to the console which has a width of 30 characters.
+With the default options of `SbLogBlock`, a string can be logged to the console which has a width of 30 characters.
 If the string exceeds this width, the string gets wrapped onto a new line.
 The only downside to this is that as you can see, the string gets cut mid word.
 This will maybe fixed in future versions.

-The default options also includes a default format/color:
+The default options also include a default format/color:

 ```js
 // Default SbLog options: